RubyRondina/Project-1--Extinct-Languages/README.md

 ![Map](https://github.com/RubyRondina/Project-1--Extinct-Languages/blob/main/Visuals/Map.png)

-As per the map above, there are large clusters of extinct, endangered and vulnerable languages between the tropics of Cancer and Capricorn, along the equator.
+As per the map above, there are large clusters of extinct, endangered and vulnerable languages between the tropics of Cancer and Capricorn, along the equator.<br/><br/><br/>

 ![Chart-Regions](https://github.com/RubyRondina/Project-1--Extinct-Languages/blob/main/Visuals/Chart-RegionsbyEndangerement.png)

-Most of these languages are located in the Americas, followed closely by Asia.
+Most of these languages are located in the Americas, followed closely by Asia.<br/><br/><br/>